Skip to main content

 Wondering how to finance your solar panels?
 There is some good news.
 Investing in solar panels is not just environmentally friendly choice, it’s also a smart financial move.
 Here’s how you can make it happen.

-As mentioned previously, homeowners can take advantage of the SEAI Solar PV Grant.
-If you’re a homeowner from January 2024, the Solar PV grant is:
+As mentioned previously, homeowners can take advantage of the SEAI Solar PV Grant and other SEAI home upgrade grants available in Ireland.
+If you’re a homeowner from January 2025, the Solar PV grant is:

 On top of that, Energia’s solar bundle offers customers on any Energia Smart tariff a saving of €750 on solar panel installation.
 The grants that are currently available make it easier to go solar, while reducing your reliance on the grid and carbon footprint.

-How much can you save with solar panels?
+How much can you save with solar PV panels?

 Energia’s solar panels can help you generate money over time, let’s break down the potential savings.